SC-Tech-Program/FAQs/Papers_Authors.md

 **Q: If my paper was already published in a workshop, can I also submit it to SC?**

-A: No, unless a paper has been substantially enhanced since prior publication (say, 30% new material), it is not eligible for submission to SC.
+A: Yes.
+However the paper needs to have been substantially enhanced since prior publication (say, 30% new material) to be eligible for submission to SC.

 The Peer-Review Process
 -----------------------